What Is a Cisco ELA

 The third pattern is subsidiary and acquired entity inclusion.
 Cisco ELAs are typically structured for a defined legal entity.
 When an enterprise acquires a subsidiary, the acquired entity's Cisco deployments may not be covered under the parent ELA.
 Adding the subsidiary's users and devices to the ELA without a formal amendment creates over-deployment exposure.
 Formal ELA amendments to add acquired entities should be negotiated proactively — ideally before the true-up date — rather than discovered retrospectively.

-Start Cisco ELA Assessment →How Cisco Audits ELA Usage
+How Cisco Audits ELA Usage

 Cisco's primary audit mechanism for ELA compliance is Smart Licensing telemetry.
 Smart Licensing-enabled products report usage data to the CSSM portal in real time — giving Cisco continuous visibility into product deployment without requiring a formal on-site audit.
 This represents a significant shift from traditional software audit models (which relied on triggered on-site inspections) to a continuous compliance monitoring model where discrepancies between contracted and deployed usage are visible to Cisco on an ongoing basis.
+Enterprises using Vendor Shield audit defence protocols are protected against unexpected true-up exposure.

-Book a Cisco ELA Review →ELA Negotiation: Discount Benchmarks and Key Tactics
+ELA Negotiation: Discount Benchmarks and Key Tactics

 Cisco ELA discount levels vary significantly by enterprise spend tier, competitive situation, and deal urgency.
 Based on Redress Compliance's Cisco ELA negotiation experience, the following benchmarks reflect achievable discount ranges for enterprises approaching ELA signature or renewal: